Quickstart: Create a virtual network using PowerShell

 Close the remote desktop connection to myVm1.

-Complete the steps in Connect to a VM from the internet again, but connect to myVm2.
+Repeat the steps in Connect to a VM from the internet.
+This time, connect to myVm2.

 From a command prompt on the myVm2 VM, enter